Catalonia: Languages

 The Catalan language policy has been challenged by some political parties in the Catalan Parliament.
-Citizens, currently the main opposition party, has been one of the most consistent critics of the Catalan language policy within Catalonia.
+Citizens, a now extra-parliamentary party, is credited with breaking the consensus around language policy in the late 2000 through the 2010s.
+Nowadays, the far-right ultra Spanish nationalist party Vox is the main supporter of a linguistic policy that favours Spanish in Catalonia.
 The Catalan branch of the People's Party has a more ambiguous position on the issue: on one hand, it demands a bilingual Catalan–Spanish education and a more balanced language policy that would defend Catalan without favoring it over Spanish, whereas on the other hand, a few local PP politicians have supported in their municipalities measures privileging Catalan over Spanish and it has defended some aspects of the official language policies, sometimes against the positions of its colleagues from other parts of Spain.
+It must be stated, however, that historically none of these three parties have held significant offices in either regional or local government, never having governed the Generalitat, presided any Diputació or Consell Comarcal and as of 2025 having 4 mayors out of 947.